Martin-Bohring/PowerfulTestingStrategies/slides/index.md

 ### Standards views on testing

+Software development standards have a clear but simple view on testing.

+Lets define test types depending on the scope of the SUT (system under test)

 - Unit tests
 - Integration tests
 - System tests
 - Acceptance tests

+We need to delve a little bit into those definitions.

 ***

 - data-background: images/Blackboard.jpg

-### What are unit tests?
+### What are unit tests then?

-- Unit tests obviously tests units of software
+- Unit tests obviously test units of software
 - But what is a unit of software?
 - Everybody knows the units of mass (ton, kg, etc.)
 - but nobody has an exact definition of a software unit

 ***

 - data-background: images/Blackboard.jpg

+### Definition from IEC 90003 2004

+> Unit tests are stand alone tests of software components.

+Well, that is really helpful, isn't it?
+Lets define software units in terms of another definition (components)

+So it is up to you to define what software units are for your project.

+***

+- data-background: images/Blackboard.jpg

-### What are integration tests?
+### So what are integration tests then?

-- Everybody has a different opinion
-- There are different definitions
-- Obviously a much debated issue
+- They test the integration, stupid
+- But what does that mean?
+- Integration of what?
 - What do the experts say?

 ***